Taiwan says China military drills appear to simulate attack

 The Chinese military exercises began Thursday and are expected to last until Sunday.
 So far, the drills have included missile strikes on targets in the seas north and south of the island in an echo of the last major Chinese military drills in 1995 and 1996 aimed at intimidating Taiwan’s leaders and voters.

-Taiwan has put its military on alert and staged civil defense drills, while the U.S. has numerous naval assets in the area.
+Taiwan has put its military on alert and staged civil defense drills, while the U.S. has deployed numerous naval assets in the area.

 The Biden administration and Pelosi have said the U.S. remains committed to a “one-China” policy, which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
 The administration discouraged but did not prevent Pelosi from visiting.